gilbert-rehling/node-email-service-api/README.md

     http://nes.gilbert-rehling.com

 ## Caveat
 I did not bother with authentication for the MongoDB access, mostly due to the fact that I only just set it up for this project and I was building on my own private network - follow suit at your own risk!!
+<strong>Please take note of the security issue reported for HOEK versions < 4.2.1 noted earlier.</strong>

 ## Other projects
 Golang modular API: